nextcraft/nextcraft.github.io/_posts/2014-10-08-gsoc-2015-confirmed.markdown

 > our timeline along with the FAQs.
 Stay tuned for more details coming soon!

-With that good news we have another good news that we are expecting to mentor students in Python programming and in creating a Jasper module as a project.
-We believe that with this project you will be able to gain insights and they could prove valuable for your pursuit of a project at [GSOC, 2015][gsoc].
-To aid that purpose we have two previous year GSOCers too in our org, [Ashish Sharma][kartaa] and [Mayank Juneja][mayankjuneja].
+With that good news we have another good news.
+We are expecting to mentor students in Python programming and in creating a Jasper module as a project.
+We believe that with this project the students will be able to gain valuable insights from our expereience and they would prove valuable in their pursuit of a project at [GSOC, 2015][gsoc].
+Not to forget to mention, the mentors for this student program have been GSOCers in previous years themselves, [Ashish Sharma][kartaa] in 2010 and [Mayank Juneja][mayankjuneja] in 2011.

-So, if you are a student we hope you will try to get a project at GSOC 2015 and we also welcome you to Next Craft to contribute to our projects and be a part of this circle of friends.
+If you are a student, we hope you will try to get a project at GSOC 2015 and we also welcome you to Next Craft to contribute to our projects.
 Take a look at the source code we have made public [Nextcraft’s GitHub page][nextcraft].
-We invite collaborations on these projects.
+We invite collaborations on all these projects.
 If you have questions, you can contact us at {{ site.email }}.

 [nextcraft]:   https://github.com/nextcraft